For Staff Members, Parishioners, and Volunteers

 Master Calendar Scheduling

-The master calendar is maintained by the parish office staff with Receptionist as the primary “keeper of the calendar” and all its content.
-Therefore, all calendar scheduling should be directed to the Receptionist 614.876.1272 ext.
-285 (incumbent: Dina Harder at email@example.com).
+The master calendar is maintained by the parish office staff with Dina Harder as the “keeper of the calendar” and all its content.
+Therefore, all calendar scheduling should be directed to Dina Harder at email@example.com.

 After the master calendar is updated each department/group is sent a list confirming their scheduled dates/times for the upcoming year.